huangyxi/WHUT-Bachelor/README.md

-# WHUT Bachelor's Degree Thesis LaTeX Template v 0.9
+# LaTeX Template for Bachelor's Degree Thesis of WHUT v 0.9a

 ## 简介